mickey-vershbow/houseplant7/readme.md

 - Keeping projects within a realistic scope (in regard to timeline) is key to actually producing a functional project.
 A lot of features that I imagined would be simple were, in fact, not simple at all.

+- Work on branches, no matter how small the task!

 ## The IceBox

 - Refactor the app as "Native Plants"